The GENCODE Primary transcript set

 Unlike MANE transcripts, which are very stable, the GENCODE Primary set is expected to be dynamic over the initial releases due to both the addition of new transcript models based on long transcriptomic data and active pipeline development to capture all relevant transcripts at protein-coding genes and lncRNAs.

 GENCODE Primary transcripts at protein-coding genes are made with reference to the MANE Select transcripts [1].
+MANE Plus Clinical transcripts are added to the GENCODE Primary set by default.

 Starting with the GENCODE Comprehensive annotation: